top of page

 Chicken tacos Coloradito with roasted arbor chili salsa

-A good mole is a work of art, it is complex, perfectly balanced with herbs, chilies and spices, takes hours to make and a lifetime to perfect.
-In my world, when I decide to make a mole, I know I am spending hours in the kitchen followed by a fantastic meal.
-Most restarants make quick moles, they are tasteles, and do nothing to satisfy the craving.
+A good mole is a work of art, it is complex, perfectly balanced with herbs, chillies and spices, takes hours to make and a lifetime to perfect.
+In my world, when I decide to make mole, I know I'm spending hours in the kitchen, followed by a fantastic meal.
+Most restaurants serve quick meals that are often tasteless and fail to satisfy the craving.
 However, you know you are being served a good mole when you can smell the fantastic aroma as soon as you enter the restaurant, or from a few blocks away.

-Oaxaca, the capital of the mole world and has 100‘s of mole sauces, including some specific and very secretly guarded recipes by a single family or house.
-In general, there are 7 ”mother moles", green mole being the lightest, yellow, coloradito, colorado, red, negra and manchamantel, to name a few.
-Each specific for a type of meat, season or festival.
-Here is a wonderful article for more information on moles.
+Oaxaca, the capital of the mole world, boasts hundreds of mole sauces, including some specific and very secret recipes passed down by a single family or house.
+In general, there are seven “mother moles," with the green mole being the lightest, followed by yellow, coloradito, colorado, red, negra, and manchamantel, to name a few.
+Each is specific to a type of meat, season or festival.
+Here is an excellent article for more information on moles.

-The mole Coloradito, means a little color, is a beautiful medium bodied mole with about 15 ingredients including guajillo chilie, sesame seed, plantains, and chocolate.
-It is a silky, mild mole, that has a perfectly balanced profile, creamy and rich from the seeds and chocolate, a hint of sweet from the chilies, and an soft persistent layer of heat.
-The poached chicken comes together beautifully with this mole and this is a dish I cannot stop eating!
+The mole Coloradito, meaning a little colour, is a beautiful, medium-bodied mole with approximately 15 ingredients, including guajillo chile, sesame seeds, plantains, and chocolate.
+It is a silky, mild mole that has a perfectly balanced profile, creamy and rich from the seeds and chocolate, a hint of sweetness from the chillies, and a soft, persistent layer of heat.
+The poached chicken comes together beautifully with this mole, and this is a dish I cannot stop eating!

 For the chicken: